Roseburg, Oregon: Natural resources

 Waterfalls near Roseburg include Susan Creek Falls and Fall Creek Falls.
 Roseburg's primary industries include timber and tourism, and the region is home to many vineyards and more than 30 wineries.

 The Oregon Department of Fish & Wildlife lists more than 50 areas for fishing for salmon, steelhead, bass, bluegill and trout in the Roseburg area.

 History

-Modern-day Roseburg is located on the lands of numerous Indian tribes, including the Cow Creek Band of the Umpqua Tribe, whose Cow Creek Umpqua Indian Foundation is located in Roseburg.
+Modern-day Roseburg is located on the former lands of numerous Indian tribes, including the Cow Creek Band of the Umpqua Tribe, whose Cow Creek Umpqua Indian Foundation is located in Roseburg.
 Roseburg was the site of the 1855 Battle of Hungry Hill, part of the Rogue River Wars of 1855–56, fought between several southern Oregon Indian groups and the US Army.

 The city was named for settler Aaron Rose, who established a homestead within the current city limits on September 23, 1851.
 Rose was born in 1813 in Ulster County, New York.
 In 1851, he came to Oregon from Coldwater, Michigan, where he had lived since 1837.